Resources

 And of course, a standard service manual for the Z is necessary.
 I like the Clymer book made for the 240Z through ’72.
 However, I don’t think it’s in print anymore.
 I found mine at a swap meet.

-See this web site for a product that will make almost any tachometer work with almost any ignition system, even if they weren't designed to work together.
-Even if the tach is designed for an engine with a different number of cylinders, such as after an engine conversion.
+See this web site for a product I make (fallout from the Z8 project) that will allow most tachometers to work with most ignition systems, even if they weren't designed to work together.
+Such as if the tach is designed for an engine with a different number of cylinders.
+I have also made an improved version of the motor cradle and transmission mount that I used for the Z8 available through this site.

 I sourced some of the parts from CarQuest since one is close and has a sympathetic manager who likes Ford small blocks, and was willing to spend time with me searching for odd parts.